-We can read and discuss relational psychoanalytic, Jungian, and mythological texts together – and discuss their implications in our clinical practice.
+We read and discuss relational psychoanalytic, Jungian, and mythological texts together – and discuss their implications in our practices and lives and communities.

-The group is open to psychotherapists, clinical social workers, psychologists, counselors or clergy/pastoral counselors who would like more theoretical grounding for their client care practice.
+The group is open to psychotherapists, clinical social workers, psychologists, counselors or clergy/pastoral counselors who would like more theoretical grounding and analytic psychology.

 This group will be a compliment to the online subscription “Seminar” offered on the website for those who are interested in more didactic “seminar” essays on various subjects related to psychotherapeutic theory and practice.

-I’d be very grateful if you’d consider passing this email or information on to anyone who you think may be a good fit for either group, on line or “in real life”.
+I’d be very grateful if you’d consider passing this information on to anyone who you think may be a good fit for either group, on line or “in real life”.

 I can be reached at email@example.com for those interested.